Divine Deviance is a multi-part documentary project

 Although Divine Deviance will be by, about, and for the Kink/BDSM/Fetish community, this film and web series is also for anyone interested in the diversity of human sexuality and the creation of brother- and sisterhood outside of blood family.
 To our knowledge, this will be the first comprehensive documentary project that takes an in-depth look at Kink/BDSM/Fetish globally and not just on a local level.

-As a starting point, we are currently assembling an international advisory committee with representatives from all aspects of the Kink/BDSM/Fetish community—LGB and heterosexual, transgender and cisgender, women and men, differently abled, people of all colors, and various nationalities.
+Since we started Divine Deviance in 2016 we have managed to assemble a high profile international advisory committee with representatives from all aspects of the Kink/BDSM/Fetish community—LGB and heterosexual, transgender and cisgender, women and men, differently abled, people of all colors, and various nationalities.
 This group will help ensure that the project represents the true diversity of Kink/BDSM/Fetish.

 As mentioned, Divine Deviance will cover a whole range of themes relevant to the Kink/BDSM/Fetish community.
 We will start with a few key topics and expand from there: